dclong/blog/misc/content/2018-07-21-general-programming-tips.markdown

     and can be tricky to debug sometimes (e.g., if randomization is used in a loop).
     It is suggested that you avoid using plain for/while loops if possible and use high-level alternatives such as `forEach`, `map`, `filter`, etc.

+5. Any initialization that might involve network, etc. which might either fail or take a long time should be delayed as much as possible.
+    For example,
+    if you define command-line options using the library `argparse` and a default value might take a long time to run, it is better to set the defautl value to `None` and then calculalte the default value when the corresponding command is called.